umarf0851/PLSQL-Test-ABANS/README.md

             C1.Stock_ID = C2.Stock_ID AND
             C1.Stock_Name = C2.Stock_Name;

---- TEST CASE 1 : Mismatched Stock Count will be inserted into MISMATCH_TABLE (This table will show the difference between Stock Count)
+--- TEST CASE 1 : Mismatched Stock Count will be inserted into MISMATCH_TABLE (This table will show the difference ----between Stock Count)

               IF COUNT_Exch <> COUNT_Repo THEN
                   BEGIN